isomerpages/htx-ncada/_resources/Anti Vape Resources.md

 drugs.
 NCADA is concerned that these products are often deliberately designed to appeal to youth, with attractive packaging and marketing.</p>
 <h4><strong>Health Risks of Vaping</strong></h4>
+<p>Learn more about the health harms of vaping through these resources from
+the Health Promotion Board [insert URL to their microsite].</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>